JAlcocerT/JAlcocerT/content/blog/entrep-audio.md

 {{< /callout >}}

 ---

 ## Conclusions

 This simple **FastAPI recorder** and transcript web app already helps me.

+> I got to see how FastAPI x Astro x sqlite works

 Now I can try to do those **yt tech videos** I wanted to do this year.